-I started weaving about 20 years ago when a lovely lady called Cat showed me how to make the base of a basket
+I started weaving about 23 years ago when a lovely lady called Cat (Catherine Beaumont) showed me how to make the base of a basket

 From that moment on I have had a creative journey, working with and learning about willow.

-With help from the Basket Makers Association and Worshipful Company of Basket makers I have had the incredible experience of learning from two very amazing women, Jenny Crisp and Ane Lyngsgaard, each with their own unique skills and styles I have been able to improve my square work and curvature whilst increasing my knowledge of basket making.
+For me, with help from the Basket Makers Association and Worshipful Company of Basket makers I have had the incredible experience of learning from some very amazing teachers, Jenny Crisp and Ane Lyngsgaard, each with their own unique skills and styles I have been able to improve my square work and curvature whilst increasing my knowledge of basket making.

-I have since been on courses with Mary Butcher, Anne Marie O'Sullivan and Mary Crabb which have all been excellent and have helped me technically with my work.
+I have since been on courses with Mary Butcher, Anne Marie O'Sullivan, Mary Crabb and Tim Johnson which have all been excellent and have helped me technically with my work.

-Based in a small woodland near Dorking, Surrey, I run courses alongside my daughter Jaz and my husband Brian, to share this knowledge, at RHS Wisley, Wotton Village Hall and our home studio where I weave and enjoy spending some quiet time away from this busy world.
+Based in a small woodland near Dorking, Surrey, I run willow weaving and basket making courses alongside my daughter Jaz and my husband Brian, to share this knowledge, at RHS Wisley and our home studio where we weave and enjoy spending some quiet time away from this busy world.

 My yoga journey began with a book my husband bought me whilst traveling around New Zealand.